 This report breaks up my ancient ancestry into different ancestral groups.

 I got high hits for “Steepe pastoralists,” “First farmers,” and “Hunter-gatherers.”
-This DNA analysis is done by comparing my data with ancient DNA samples.
+Genomelink does this DNA analysis by comparing my data with ancient DNA samples.

 The Ancient Ancestry report also provides additional details like physical traits and migration history.

-I didn't have access to the other reports.
-But some look interesting, like Skincare Advice and Fitness Advice.
+I didn't have access to the other reports, but some of them look interesting, like Skincare Advice and Fitness Advice.

-Genomelink stated that the accuracy of its results depends on three factors:
+Genomelink stated that the accuracy of its results depends on three factors:2

 Your environment can also affect your traits, which could change the accuracy of your results.
 Environmental factors that could alter results include: